DanialartBiz/HTML-Thumbnail-Window/README.md

 # HTML-Thumbnail-Window
-jQuery Script which help you reate mouse over modal window with content preview.
+This simple script help you to create image preview window on hover.